-The Guardian (31 March 2014) NHS users should pay £10 a month, says former health minister.
+The Guardian (31 March 2014) NHS users should pay £10 a month, says former health minister, CentreForum (2014) Hypothecated taxation and the NHS.

 See, for example, the revolution of university funding and the shift from tax-payer funded fees to repayable loans (themselves funded upfront by the taxpayer).